kwonus/Quelle/Quelle-AVX.md

 %span::7  %threshold.text::85 + eternal power + godhead

-To illustrate this further, here are four more examples of labeled statement definitions:

-%threshold.text::85 || C1

-%span::8  || C2

-+nation || F1

-+eternal  || F2

-We can utilize these as a compound statement by issuing this command:

-$C1  $C2  $F1  $F2

-Similarly, we could define another label from these, by issuing this command:

-$C1 $C2  $F1  $F2 || another-macro

-This expands to:

-%threshold.text::85  %span::8   nation + eternal

 There are several restrictions on macro definitions:

 1. Macro definition must represent a valid Quelle statement: